How Does Smoking Cause a Stroke?

 6. Impact on Cholesterol Levels

-The good news?
-Giving up smoking can lead to remarkable improvements in overall well-being.
-Research indicates that within 2 to 5 years after quitting, the chances of experiencing life-threatening complications in the heart and brain drop dramatically, approaching the levels seen in someone who has never lit a cigarette.
+Here’s some good news—quitting cigarettes can trigger remarkable improvements in overall wellness.
+Research indicates that within two to five years after stopping, likelihood of serious issues affecting circulation and brain performance drops dramatically, often approaching levels seen in people who never smoked.

 The Benefits of Quitting for Good